How to Grow Your Small Business

 How about in Bing Local?
 Yahoo!
 Local?
 SuperPages?
 YellowPages? etc.

-It’s hugely important that they all have the EXACT same business name, address, and phone number (NAP) as what’s on listed on your website.
+It’s hugely important that they all have EXACTLY the same business name, address, and phone number (NAP) as what’s on listed on your website.

 “Nonexistent, incorrect, or duplicate directory listings are the #1 reason why businesses don’t rank in Google.” – SearchEngineLand